peak-gao/code-notes/Git/git-how-to.md

 Now update your local to reflect the new name:
 - example of updating local repo to sync to new name:
-`git remote set-url origin https://github.com/WeDoTDD/react-tdd-redux-e1-react-utils.git `
+`git remote set-url origin https://github.com/WeDoTDD/react-tdd-redux-e1-react-utils.git`
+- verify that it changed: `git remote -v`

 # My Rebase Workflow